utherp0/thoughtengine/README.md

 The key message around Archetypes is that they define rather than state the nature of a type, and that there is no final information in an Archetype.

-The Object
+The Instance

-An Object is a 'physical' instantiation within the Thought Engine.
-It consists of a name, which defines 'it', a set of non-associated Instances, zero or one Types and the appropriately associated instances and zero or more Archetypes which define the Instances required (without values).
+An Instance is a 'physical' instantiation within the Thought Engine.
+It consists of a name, which defines 'it', a set of non-associated Statements, zero or one Types and the appropriately associated statements and zero or more Archetypes which define the Statements required (without values).

-An Object does not need to be completely defined.
-For instance, an Object can have an associated Archetype but not have the defined Instances within itself.
+An Instance does not need to be completely defined.
+For instance, an Instance can have an associated Archetype but not have the defined Statements within itself.
 This is defined as a 'non-realised' Archetype but allows the Thought Engine the ability to infer and realise an Archetype.

-The definition of an Object is also non-fixed in that a Thought Engine can have an Object with no components within it.
-Such an object should be quickly rationalised out but this is one of the aspects that the system is designed to do itself as opposed to being forced in a non-intuitive, non-intelligent way to discard data.
+The definition of an Instance is also non-fixed in that a Thought Engine can have an Instance with no components within it.
+Such an instance should be quickly rationalised out but this is one of the aspects that the system is designed to do itself as opposed to being forced in a non-intuitive, non-intelligent way to discard data.

 Persistence and Storage of Memories